MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 When you create a journal line, document header, or document line, you can specify a combination of dimension values.
 Instead of explicitly storing each dimension value in the database, a dimension set ID is assigned to the journal line, document header, or document line to specify the dimension set.

 ## Setting Up Dimensions
 You can define the dimensions and dimension values to categorize journals and documents, such as sales orders and purchase orders.
-You set up dimensions in the **Dimensions** page, where you create one line for each dimension, such as *Project*, *Department*, *Area*, and *Salesperson*.
+You set up dimensions on the **Dimensions** page, where you create one line for each dimension, such as *Project*, *Department*, *Area*, and *Salesperson*.

 You also set up values for dimensions.
 For example, values might be departments in your company.
 Dimension values can be set up in a hierarchical structure similar to the chart of accounts, so that data can be broken down into various levels of granularity, and subsets of dimension values can be totaled.
 You can define as many dimensions and dimension values as you need, and everyone in your company can use them.